-The Chair of the NEC Sub-Committee will provide a written recommendation to the President of CAPE for the suspension of a NEC sub-committee member.
+If the absences still continue to occur thereafter, the Chair of the NEC sub-committee will provide a written recommendation to the President for the suspension of the NEC subcommittee member.
 The recommendation will include the rationale for and the recommended period of suspension.

-The President will then pursue the suspension process, set out in 14.3 of this By-Law, at the next monthly meeting of the NEC.
+The President will then pursue the suspension process, set out in 14.3.2 to 14.3.7 of this By-Law, at the next monthly meeting of the NEC.